legal resources necessary to hold negligent facilities accountable.

 The elder abuse attorneys at Nursing Home Law Center represent injured, mistreated and abused patients who reside at South Carolina long-term care homes like Chester Nursing Center.
 Was your loved one harmed or did they die unexpectedly from neglect or abuse while living in a nursing home in South Carolina?
 If so, we invite you to contact the Chester nursing home neglect attorneys at Nursing Home Law Center at (800) 926-7565 today to schedule a free case review to discuss a financial compensation claim.
 Let us handle every aspect of your case including fighting aggressively on your behalf to ensure your rights are always protected.

 Our legal team accepts every compensation claim or lawsuit through contingency fee agreements.
 This arrangement postpones paying our legal services until after our attorneys have successfully resolved your case at trial or through a negotiated settlement.
-Our law firm offers every client a "No Win/No-Fee" Guarantee, ensuring you will owe us nothing if we cannot obtain compensation on your behalf.
+Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, ensuring you will owe us nothing if we cannot obtain compensation on your behalf.
 We can begin working on behalf of your family today to ensure all documents are submitted to the county courthouse before the South Carolina statute of limitations expires.
 All information you share with our legal team will remain confidential.